Veterans Day A Brief History

 Making it simple

-Though simplifying National Holidays by making them a standard 3 day weekends was the accepted solution.
+Though simplifying National Holidays, by making them a standard 3 day weekends, was the accepted solution.
 Congress on June 28, 1968 standardized National Holidays.
 Congress’s simple plan was to combine and celebrate 4 National Holidays.
 Mondays would be the day for these National Holidays.
-Here’s those holidays Washington’s Birthday, Memorial Day, Veterans Day, and Columbus Day.
+Here’s the designated holidays Washington’s Birthday, Memorial Day, Veterans Day, and Columbus Day.

-In 1971 there was an outcry by Americans to fix the current abstract holiday schedule.
-A standard 3-day holidays for all holiday was suggested by politicians.
+In 1971 there was an outcry by Americans.
+Because they wanted Congress to fix the current abstract holiday schedule.
+They were worried about a standard 3-day holidays for all holiday suggested by Congress.
 President Gerald R. Ford, on September 20th, 1975, signed Public Law 94-97 (89 Stat.
 479), which returned the annual observance of Veterans Day to its original date.
-As you may recall that was November 11th .
-Standard 3-day national holidays was scheduled to begin starting in 1978.
+As you may recall that was November 11th.

 Today, please help me by saying thank you to all the Veterans you may know or have known.
 They deserve your recognition and praise.
-If nothing else, do your part as an American and simply say thank you.
+Therefore, please do your part as an American and simply say thank you.

 We Can – We Will